Medical Electives for Final-Year Students

 Standard Ship Expedition:

 This has been the most popular expedition for students over the years.
-Lasting 14 days, with 10 days on the ship, volunteers can join any of the expeditions scheduled during the year in either Peru or Tanzania.
+Lasting fourteen days, with approximately ten days on the ship, volunteers can join any of the expeditions scheduled during the year in either Peru or Tanzania.

 Extended Ship Expedition:

-Similar to the ‘standard’ expedition but you will remain on the ship for approximately 20 days.
-Some longer visits are also available, so check the trip dates for more information.
+Similar to the ‘standard’ expedition, but you will remain on the ship for approximately 20 days.

 Standard Ship Expedition + Time in Local Health Facility:

-After spending time on the ship for 10 days, our local partners will make arrangements for you to participate in activities at a local health facility (hospital, clinic) in Iquitos (Peru) or Mwanza (Tanzania).
+Before or after spending time on the ship for ten days, our local partners can help make arrangements for you to participate in activities at a local health facility (hospital, clinic) in Iquitos (Peru) or Mwanza (Tanzania).

 Arrangements for this kind of expedition depend upon the number of spaces available at the corresponding clinics, and supervision will be provided by the health facility’s personnel, not Vine Trust or its partners.